snowmeltarcade/projectkitchen/documentation/functional/kitchens.md

 ## Resturant

 This is defined by fine-grained control of the hot stations.
-Using the hot station will no longer work like a timed appliance, but it will require a continuous interaction from the player to keep the heat active for a certain amount of time.
+Using the hot station will no longer work like a timed appliance, but it will require a timed interaction from the player to keep the heat active for a certain amount of time.
 The time required will vary based on customer preference.
 Some like their meat cooked "rare" others like it cooked "well done".
+Additionally, the amount of heat can vary.
+Some items my also require continuous interaction, like continuous stiring while cooking.

 There are no additional stations for this type of kitchen.